lbain/lucybain/source/blog/2014/10-01-immediately-invoked-function-expression.md

 ### And now back to your scheduled program

-With all that explanation behind us, let's go back to the original question:
+With all that explanation behind us, let’s go back to the original question:

 **Explain why the following doesn't work as an IIFE: `function foo(){ }();`**

 Because `foo` isn't being called!
-Here's a rewrite:
+Here’s a rewrite:

 ```
 function foo(){
 }();
 ```

 This is a function **definition**, it defines `foo`.
-But it's not a function **expression** - that is, it's not understood by the JS parser to actually call a function.
+But it’s not a function **expression** - that is, it’s not understood by the JS parser to actually call a function.

 For the parser, things look like this: